event4u-app/data-helpers/docs/configuration.md

 This copies `config/laravel/data-helpers.php` to `config/data-helpers.php` in your Laravel application.

+**Note:**
-**Note:** Publishing is optional.
+- Publishing is optional.
 The package works with default values if you don't publish the config.
+- The Laravel config file loads the shared `config/data-helpers.php` and sets Laravel-specific defaults (e.g., `cache.driver = 'laravel'`).

 ### 3. Configure via Environment Variables